Bloom-host/BloomDocs/docs/extras/account-details.md

 title: Editing Account Details
 hide_table_of_contents: true
 sidebar_label: Editing Account Details
-description: This guide will help you edit your account details in the billing panel, and on the minecraft panel
+description: This guide will help you edit your account details in the Billing Portal and DuckPanel
 keywords:
   - Bloom.host
   - Edit Account Details